About Doug Mentes, Esq.

 The National Register of Historic Places is the official list of the nation's historic places worthy of preservation.
 Getting your property on the local or national registers may qualify it for tax benefit.
 Data also suggests that historic properties show a faster increase in value over nearby, non-historic, comparable properties.
 The National Register nomination process begins with getting listed with the state historic preservation office, or the local heritage preservation office.
 Local …

-What Are Employees' Rights Under the Family and Medical Leave Act?
+What Are My Rights Under the Family and Medical Leave Act?

-The Family and Medical Leave Act (FMLA) guarantees qualified employees a certain minimum level of unpaid leave from work for birth of a child, adoption, and serious family health problems or their own serious health condition.
-The FMLA requires qualified employees receive leave rights for 12 weeks every calendar year of unpaid leave and continuation of health insurance coverage as if they had not taken leave.
-Pursuant to federal law, FMLA protection requires employers meet their obligations or …
+The Family and Medical Leave Act (FMLA) guarantees eligible employees a certain minimum level of unpaid leave from work for: The birth of a child; Adoption; Serious family health problems; or Their own serious health condition.
+The FMLA requires qualified employees to receive unpaid leave rights for 12 weeks every calendar year and continuation of their health insurance coverage as if they had not taken leave.
+Federal law requires employers to meet their obligations under FMLA protections or …

 Does HIPAA Protect My Health Information?

 A major reason for the 1996 enactment of the Health Insurance Portability and Accountability Act (HIPAA) was to protect patient health information (PHI) and medical records from being used or disclosed improperly according to HIPAA privacy rules.
-Part of federal HIPAA law is something called the Privacy Rule, the purpose of which is to define and limit the circumstances in which an individual’s protected health information may be used or disclosed by health providers and health plans.
-What Is …
+Part of federal HIPAA law is the Privacy Rule, which defines and limits the circumstances in which an individual’s protected health information may be used or disclosed by health providers and health plans.
+What Is Protected Health Information?
+All …

 Should I Elect COBRA Coverage?